WojciechMatuszewski/programming-notes/aws-stuff.md

 - to building applications that **listen and respond** with either **text or voice**

 * it is used in **Alexa** and **AWS Connect**

+### AWS Polly

+- used for text-to-speach conversion

+* Lex can integrate with Polly to create a chat and speach bot

 ### Sage Maker